Around the world cycling record: Vedangi Kulkarni (2018)

 Between July and December 2018, Vedangi Kulkarni, a native of Pune studying at Bournemouth University, attempted to become the fastest woman to circumnavigate the world on bicycle.
-Although she did not succeed in this, she was the "fastest Asian" to do so.
+Although she did not succeed in this, she was the "fastest Asian" to do so - although her ride was never ratified by Guiness due to a lack of evidence.
 Her journey started at Perth, crossing to Brisbane, crossing New Zealand, from Vancouver to Halifax, across Iceland, from Portugal to Finland, across Russia, 4,000 km across India to Kolkata; and from there flying to Perth for a 15 km ride to the starting point.
 The ride took 159 days as far as Kolkata and its distance exceeded 29,000 km.
 Kulkarni was 19 when she started and 20 when she finished the ride.
 She became "the fourth fastest woman to cycle round the world, as well as the youngest".

 Jenny Graham (2018)

-On 18 October 2018 Jenny Graham arrived in Berlin having completed an unsupported circumnavigation of the globe by bicycle in 124 Days, 10 hours and 50 minutes.
-This has now been verified by Guinness World Records and as such is the new woman's record.
+On 18 October 2018 Jenny Graham of Scotland arrived in Berlin having completed an unsupported circumnavigation of the globe by bicycle in 124 Days, 10 hours and 50 minutes.
+This was recognised by Guinness World Records as the new woman's record.
+She cycled the route solo and totally unsupported, often sleeping rough in drainage ditches or behind bushes.

+Lael Wilcox (2024)

+On May 26, 2024 Lael Wilcox left Chicago, Illinois and on 11 September 2024, Wilcox successfully finished the circumnavigation in 108 days, 12 hours, and 12 minutes, beating the previously held women's (self supported) world record of 124 days, 10 hours, and 15 minutes.
+Wilcox rode supported and encouraged her followers to ride with her.

+Christopher R. Bennett (2025)

+On 8 September 2025 Christopher R. Bennett from Golden Bay New Zealand completed 29,051 km following the Guinness Rules, riding unsupported for 129 days, 18 hours, and 20 minutes.
+At 66 he was the oldest to complete the ride competitively, with the tenth fastest time and third fastest self-supported time.
+He was the first person to complete the challenge with a disability (traumatic brain injury).
+His circumnavigation started 1 May in Helsinki, with the riding starting in Nukus Uzbekistan.
+His record as the oldest was recognised by Guinness but not his disability since brain injuries are not in the list of disabilities acknowledged by Guinness.
+His time of 129:18:20 stands as a fastest known time (FKT) for a Grand Veteran/Grand Master (over 60), but Guinness does not include times for any records except the fastest male and female.

+Mixed Bicycle

+Jay Aldous & Matt DeWaal (1984)

+From 2 April to 16 July 1984 Jay Aldous and Matt DeWaal rode 22,997 km/14,290 miles in 106 days, riding a greater distance in a shorter time than Nick Sanders in 1981.
+Aldous and DeWaal started and ended in Salt Lake City, US, and traveled in an easterly direction passing through 15 different countries.
+This was not certified by Guinness World Records.